christenmartin/safeSlots/README.md

 We're creating an app for the covid-19 crisis that:

-*reduces coronavirus vectors for crowds standing in line or in the store *makes for a safer, quicker, and more orderly experience for customers and employees *allows stores to more easily manage how many customers come in per time slot
+* Reduces coronavirus vectors for crowds standing in line or in the store
+* Makes for a safer, quicker, and more orderly experience for customers and employees
+* Allows stores to more easily manage how many customers come in per time slot